m0chan/m0chan.github.io/_posts/2019-07-31-Kerberos-Attacks-In-Depth.md

 **https://www.roguelynn.com/words/explain-like-im-5-kerberos/**

-**I also want to leave this Diagram here as it's the clearest high level overview picture I could find out there.**
+**I was planning on explaining here the Kerberos Process from requesting a TGT & TGS Ticket at a high level and then I found this pic, so I will let it do the talking.**

 ![a simple Kerberos authentication diagram](https://www.varonis.com/blog/wp-content/uploads/2018/07/Kerberos-Graphics-1-v2-787x790.jpg)